 Some Key Terms

-Children in elementary school who are fans of Star Wars — but actually their parents.
+Example: children in elementary school who are fans of Star Wars — but actually their parents

-Historians reading the personal journal of someone from a prior era.
+Example: historians reading the personal journal of someone from a prior era

 Why is choosing an audience important?